RoamGuru Roam Guru

 The Honest Assessment

 Paris doesn't need you to validate its beauty.
-It just offers some of the world's most extraordinary urban experiences—if you know where to look and when to go.
+It just offers some of the world's most extraordinary urban experiences—if you know where to look, when to go, and what to skip without regret.